dankilman/textomatic/README.md

 ```
 In the above:
 * the first column will be parsed as integer
-* the third column should be parsed as float
+* the third column will be parsed as float
 * the rest will be strings

 Using named syntax: